SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

-Oh you (who is apt lord and helper) who superceded your devotee prahlAdha’s thought and appeared as narasimha, effortlessly tore the wide chest of hiraNyakaSipu who insulted you with his heart!
-By constantly meditating upon your great qualities, (out of such devotion) I started singing the great thiruvAimozhi which has the words that highlight your greatness with matching great music and dancing; by thus engaging all my three senses (mind – meditating, speech – singing, body – dancing), my sins that have been accumulated since time immemorial were eliminated completely from the root.
+Oh you (who are apt lord and helper) who superceded your devotee prahlAdha’s thought and appeared as narasimha, effortlessly tore the wide chest of hiraNyakaSipu who insulted you with his heart!
+By constantly meditating upon your great qualities, (out of such devotion) I started singing the great thiruvAimozhi which has the words which highlight your greatness with matching great music and dancing; by thus engaging all my three senses (mind – meditating, speech – singing, body – dancing), my sins which have been accumulated since time immemorial were eliminated completely from the root.
 For such me, what is impossible to achieve?

 Highlights from thirukkurukaippirAn piLLAn‘s vyAkyAnam

 Highlights from nampiLLai‘s vyAkyAnam as documented by vadakkuth thiruvIdhip piLLai

 - unnaich chindhai seydhu seydhu – meditating upon you without any break due to your sweet nature

 - unnai – you, who iare enjoyable and apt [master] for me

 - sindhai seydhu seydhu – Instead of meditating upon you as a matter of following orders in bruhadhAraNyaka upanishath “nidhidhyAsithavya:“, I am constantly meditating upon you due to your sweetness.

 - un nedu mA mozhi isai – greatness (indicated by nedu and mA) is adjective to mozhi (pAsuram) and isai (tune) respectively.
 Greatness of the poem and the tune are explained here.
 Singing the pAsuram where the words and tune are boundless and such tune/words make one dance.